rapka/polemics-md/billionaire-burner.md

 >
 >  Able Events Inc., which did business under the name Rokit Marketing Inc., filed for bankruptcy in March, claiming over $70 million in liabilities and no assets.
 Its list of creditors included Williams Racing, the Houston Rockets and Chargers star Derwin James, who filmed a series of Rokit promotional videos where he teaches touchdown celebrations.

 Like his love of "conscious capitalism", these marketing deals bear striking similarities to those secured by Sam Bankman-Fried for FTX before its collapse.
-Rokit's deal with the Oakland Raiders gave them naming rights to a club inside Allegiant Stadium while FTX secured a deal for the American Airline arena in Miamo to be [renamed to the FTX Arena](https://www.nba.com/heat/news/heat-partners-with-ftxus).
-Like those for FTX, these sponsorship deals for Rokit have led to civil lawsuits in multiple countries as Rokit's subsidiary companies continue declaring bankruptcy.
+Rokit's deal with the Oakland Raiders gave them naming rights to a club inside Allegiant Stadium while FTX secured a deal for the American Airlines Arena in Miami to be [renamed to the FTX Arena](https://www.nba.com/heat/news/heat-partners-with-ftxus).
+These sponsorship deals for Rokit have led to civil lawsuits in multiple countries as Rokit's subsidiary companies continue declaring bankruptcy.

 ---